Create targets for Dynamic Search Ads

 We strongly recommend creating exclusions for pages that contain words like "sold out" or "unavailable."
 This will prevent customers from seeing pages on your website that contain products they won't be able to buy.

-You can add negative keywords to your Dynamic Search Ad campaign just like how you'd add negative keywords to any campaign in your account.
-Even though Dynamic Search Ads don't use keywords, our system does consider negative keywords when it shows ads to potential customers.
+You can add negative keywords to your Dynamic Search Ad campaign just as you'd add them to any other campaign.
+Even though Dynamic Search Ads don't use keywords, negative keywords are considered when ads appear to potential customers.

 Here's how to add negative keywords: